-Once you submit a request, Plivo passes it on to our carrier for review and moves the number to a “pending verification” stage.
-Numbers that are pending verification don’t have daily or weekly limits but do have a monthly limit of 200,000 messages per month.
-This provisional limit exists to allow customers to increase volume gradually.
-Additionally, messages sent from a number that’s pending verification may start getting delivered.
-However, these messages are still subject to carrier scrutiny and filtering, so Plivo recommends that you switch your production traffic to a particular numbers only after it has been verified.
+Once you submit a request, Plivo passes it on to our carrier for review and moves the number to a “pending verification” status.
+Numbers that are pending verification don’t have daily or weekly limits but do have a monthly limit of 500,000 messages per month, to allow customers to increase volume gradually.
+Messages sent from a number that’s pending verification may start getting delivered.
+However, these messages are still subject to carrier scrutiny and filtering, so Plivo recommends that you switch your production traffic to a particular number only after it has been verified.

-If the verification request is rejected by the carrier, the number is moved to the “unverified” stage and the number will be subject to daily, weekly, and monthly limits again.
+If the verification request is rejected by the carrier, the number is again marked “unverified” and is again subject to daily, weekly, and monthly limits.
 We’ll send you an email that explains the reason for the rejection.
 Review the reason, consult with our support team, make changes, and resubmit your request.

 Once verified, a number does not need to be re-verified for the same use case in the future.
 If you want to use the toll-free number for a different or an additional use case, you should submit a new verification request.
 Failure to do so can be considered noncompliance by the carriers and may result in your messaging services being suspended.

 Have you ever noticed that the text messages you receive from your bank or from other large institutions generally come from four- to seven-digit numbers that don’t look anything like regular phone numbers?